 Those contributing to and leading these ventures are normally technical experts such as academics or research institutions.
 This often leads to projects with an extremely high level of expertise, producing excellent research, but these projects run into difficulties caused by reporting requirements of the funding body and the interaction between largely autonomous work streams.

-This course aims to introduce skills that can help manage these issues whilst allowing the project to carry on with minimal disruption.
+This course aims to introduce skills that can help manage the above issues whilst allowing the project to carry on with minimal disruption.
 It will also cover a wide range of highly relevant topics: